GregSandoval/compiler-lexer/README.md

+# Introduction
+The objective of this assignment is to write a lexer for the A5 language lexicon: its tokens (i.e., legal “words”).
+The lexer transforms an A5 high-level program sequence of characters into a list of tokens for that program (in a special format).
+ For convenience, this lexer will take input from standard-input (stdin) and send output to standard-output (stdout).

+# Team
+Gregory A. Sandoval

 # A5 Programming Language Lexer
 A simple lexer for the A5 Programming language.
 The goal of the project is to create a __simple__ and __readable__ lexer.